sevoigt/pymbs/doc/source/started/started.rst

 PyMbs is a tool to generate the equations of motion of holonomic multibody systems.
 The equations can be exported to several target languages like Matlab, Modelica, Python or C++.
-Thus the output of PyMbs is a mathematical model of the mechanical system which can be simulated by timestep integration.
+Thus the output of PyMbs is a mathematical model of the mechanical system which can be simulated by timestep integration [#simulation]_.

 The description of the mechanical system is text-based but held as easy and convenient as possible.
 The user assembles the system from a range of